TurynX/Clinic/README.md

 ## 📋 About

 Clinic API allows clinics to manage doctors, receptionists and patients.
 Users can register, login and schedule appointments.
-Built to practice backend development, authentication and job queues.
+Built to practice backend development, authentication, job queues, and AI-powered document querying with RAG.

 ---